 When an accident occurs, get full details and enter them on this form.
 Use the completed form as the basis to report the accident by telephone immediately to Jardine Lloyd Thompson's office by giving them all the information.
-Make two copies, keep a copy on file for at least two years, send a copy to Canadian Snowsports Association and Cross Country Canada, and send the original directly to the Jardine Lloyd Thompson office within 24 hours after the incident.
+Make two copies, keep a copy on file for at least two years, send a copy to Canadian Snowsports Association and Cross Country Canada with a copy to the Division, and send the original directly to the Jardine Lloyd Thompson office within 24 hours after the incident.